 Zeret Kitchen (London – Peckam, UK)

 Zeret is a hole in the wall Ethiopian restaurant in Peckam, an often forgotten corner of London.
 You need to wait for a table almost always, but it’s worth it.
-Their lamb is delicious and portions are enormous.
+Their lamb is delicious and the portions are enormous.